civicrm/civicrm-infra/continuous-integration.md

 on CI – and provides a large library of plugins for source-code management, quality-assurance, etc.  More information, see http://jenkins-ci.org/ .

+# Maintenance

+### If Jenkins is not responding

+Restart Tomcat on test.civicrm.org:

+    sudo service tomcat6 restart

+It will take a few minutes to start.
+You may at first see a 503 "service not available", then eventually Jenkins will show that it is in the process of starting.

 # Setup master node

 ### Install Tomcat with Jenkins